 After 12 years as a corporate climber, K. Renee Ward decided to retire, putting the corporate rut behind her.
 The Atlanta resident with New Orleans roots already had a plan B in mind; she had witnessed the day-to-day hustle of an entrepreneur while growing up by watching her parents, both of whom worked for themselves.
 She knew that one day, she too would dance to the beat of entrepreneurship.
 While working for a Fortune 500 telecommunications company managing hundreds of employees in the sales and marketing department, she was able to build a six-figure business even before transitioning into full-time entrepreneurship.

-While empowering, educating and encouraging budding and existing entrepreneurs to follow their dreams, K. Renee has become an international speaker, thought leader and host.
+While empowering, educating and encouraging budding and existing entrepreneurs to follow their dreams, Ward has become an international speaker, thought leader and host.
 Her passion lies in helping others chip away at fear to discover an entrepreneurial mindset to eventually help them step Straight Out of Corporate.

 Tell rolling out where did the name of your entrepreneurial guide, Straight Out of Corporate come from?